PixarV/terraform-provider-r4/docs/resources/paas_service.md

     * _Valid values:_ From 0 to 1024
 * `max_worker_processes` - (Optional) The maximum number of background processes that the system can support.
     * _Valid values:_ From 0 to 262143
-* `min_wal_size` - (Optional, **Deprecated**) The minimum size, in bytes (multiple of 1 MiB), to shrink the WAL to.
+* `min_wal_size` - (Optional, **Deprecated**) The minimum size (in bytes, multiple of 1 MiB) to shrink the WAL to.
 As long as WAL disk usage stays below this setting, old WAL files are always recycled for future use at a checkpoint, rather than removed.
     * _Valid values:_ From 32 to 2147483647 MiB

 ~> **Note** The parameter `min_wal_size` is marked as deprecated since it is not supported for PostgreSQL services